-Corinne Vacher (Research Director in Ecology at INRAE)
+Corinne Vacher (Research Director in Ecology at INRAE, France)

-My research focuses on the role of plant microbiomes in the functioning of terrestrial ecosystems.
-I combine ecological network inference, environmental genomics, plant physiology and pathology to uncover microbial interactions and understand their influence on the health and function of ecosystems (temperate forests, tropical forests and vineyards).
-Applied perpectives include disease biocontrol and ecosystem biomonitoring.
+My research focuses on the relationships between plant microbiomes and plant health.
+I combine network ecology, environmental genomics, plant pathology and plant physiology to analyze microbe-microbe interactions and plant-microbe interactions, with the goal of discovering their influence on the health and function of ecosystems (temperate forests, tropical forests and agricultural systems including vineyards).
+Applied perpectives include biocontrol of plant diseases and biomonitoring of ecosystem health.

-Keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Phyllosphere; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria
+Keywords: Biodiversity; Community Ecology; Microbial Ecology; Microbiome; Microbiota; Phytobiome; Phyllosphere; Pathobiome; Species Interactions; Microbial Networks; Biocontrol; Biomonitoring; Health; Metabarcoding; Next-Generation Sequencing; Plants; Fungi; Bacteria; Forest; Grapevine; Powdery Mildew; Downy Mildew

 Paola Fournier (PhD student, 2021-present): Towards pesticide-free viticulture: analysis of vine and soil microbiome to develop microbial biocontrol of powdery and downy mildew.
 Co-supervised with Patrice This (Agap) in the framework of the VITAE research project.

 Lucile Pellan (Post-doctoral researcher, 2022-present): Development of microbial bioindicators of vineyard health and resilience.
-In collaboration with Moët Hennessy.
+In collaboration with Laurence Mercier, Moët-Hennessy (Centre Robert-Jean de Vogüé, Oiry)

 Isabelle Lesur (Engineer at HelixVenture, 2022-present): Bioinformatic analysis of mycobiome sequencing data